NetAppLabs/wasmin/README.md

 yarn build
 ```

-### Develop
+### Test

-To develop all apps and packages, run the following command:
+To test all packages, run the following command:

 ```
 cd wasmin
-yarn dev
+yarn test
 ```